databricks/koalas/docs/source/user_guide/options.rst

                                                that will be plotted for sample-based plots such as `plot.line` and `plot.area`.
-This option defaults to 'plotting.max_rows' option.
+This option defaults to 'plotting.max_rows' option. plotting.backend                'matplotlib'   Backend to use for plotting.
+Default is matplotlib.
+                                               Supports any package that has a top-level `.plot` method.
+Some options are: [matplotlib, plotly,
+                                               pandas_bokeh, pandas_altair].
 =============================== ============== =====================================================